allenshaji/HacktoberFestAlgo/README.md

     Clone your forked repository to your local machine.

     Write some algorithm in any languages as you wish

+    Add you name and name of your created file in contributors.md

 Write these command on your terminal-